 - Fatigue in the lower back after prolonged sitting or standing

 - Clothing that no longer fits correctly (a common example is when the legs of pants may seem uneven)

 Dr. Stieber’s assessment includes a medical history, physical and neurological exam, and diagnostic testing with x-rays and other methods.
-Medical history may include questions about the parent’s genealogy and whether there other family members with scoliosis.
+Medical history may include questions about the parent’s genealogy and whether there are other family members with scoliosis.
 Dr. Stieber will check for underlying medical conditions that might otherwise be causing the scoliosis.
 Additionally, the patient’s age, onset of puberty, and growth history will help us to determine the number of years that remain before the child reaches skeletal maturity.
 At skeletal maturity, curve progression may stop as long as the curve is less than 40-45 degrees.
-The curve may continue to progress throughout adulthood, if the curve exceeds 40-45 degrees.
+The curve may continue to progress throughout adulthood if the curve exceeds 40-45 degrees.

-Some cases of AIS can be treated non-surgically and others require surgical intervention.
+Some cases of AIS can be treated non-surgically, and others require surgical intervention.

 Small curves (those less than 15-20 degrees) are observed for possible progression over a period of time.
 At this stage, no specific treatment is needed.
 In adolescents, larger curves (those between 20-40 degrees) may require bracing to prevent further progression of the curve.
-Some patients find wearing the brace 16 to 23 hours every day difficult.
+Some patients find wearing the brace for 16 to 23 hours every day difficult.
 Braces can be uncomfortable, unattractive, hot, and can make a child self-conscious even though well disguised under clothing.
 However, when bracing works and surgery is avoided, the commitment required is worthwhile.